Shrouk-Ibrahim/Jobify/README.md

 - **User Authentication:** Email/password authentication using Firebase.
 - **Job Listings:** Integration with a freelancer platform API to fetch job listings.
 - **Job Application Tracking:** Save, track, and manage job applications.
+- **Admin Dashboard:** Feature for admins to accept or reject job applications from users.
 - **Image Fetching:** Unsplash API integration for category-based images.
 - **Notifications:** Push notifications for application status updates and reminders.